Discover why travelling by Stena Line ferry to Dublin Port is the ideal way to get your trip to Ireland off to a relaxed start.

 Our trip to Ireland with Stena Line

 I love visiting Ireland, and will gladly seize any opportunity to head over to this beautiful country.
-And as I would be taking my car over on the ferry, this seemed like a great opportunity for Ollie and Lyle to come with me for their second visit to Ireland.
+And as I would be taking my car over on the ferry, it seemed like a great opportunity for Ollie and Lyle to come with me for their second visit to Ireland.

 We decided to spend three nights in Dublin, which would give us chance to explore the city for a couple of days before heading off to the coastal village of Howth for our final morning.